AdobeDocs/analytics-platform.en/help/data-views/data-views.md

 ## Prerequisite

 * Before you can create data views, you need to [set up one or more connections to Experience Platform datasets](/help/connections/create-connection.md).
-* To create or manage a data view, you need the following permissions in Adobe Admin Console:
+* To create or manage a data view, you need a [set of permissions in Adobe Admin Console](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html?lang=en#admin-access-permissions).

 ## View information about a component

 Click the (i) info icon in Workspace to view what schema field a component is based on, and its settings, such as a description.

 ## Data View Settings you can override in Workspace

+Some data view settings can be overridden in Analysis Workspace at the project level, others cannot.

 * Lookback window
 * Metric Attribution